hybyun0121/mlp_mixer_torch/README.md

 ---

-I didn't implement the last layer(prediction layer), because I don't need it until now.
+I didn't implement the last layer(prediction layer) because I don't need it until now.
-So plz refer to the appendix on the official paper.
+So plz refer to the appendix on the official paper when you want to add prediction layer.